 Step 2: Swipe right or left until “Slide to Unlock” is selected.

 Step 3: Double-tap to bring up the passcode page and the swipe right/left to enter the passcode.
 You can enter the passcode by double-tapping each number.

-Part 3: How to Remove Password if iPhone is Disabled
+Part 3: How to Remove Passcode if iPhone is Disabled

 If you have forgotten your passcode, you may need to erase the device to remove your current passcode and set up a new one.
-You can do that in iTunes or using recovery mode.
+You can unlock a disabled iPhone permanently in iTunes or using recovery mode.